fbpx

 Book a Cabo Family Photo Shoot

-My kids told us that our trip to Cabo San Lucas was one of the best family vacations we’ve done!
+My kids told us that our Cabo trip was one of the best family vacations we’ve done!
 So, naturally, I capitalized on their happiness and booked a photo shoot!

 Photo credit: Diana with Flytographer

-I’m really glad that I did because they were all smiles as we explored the cute streets in San Jose del Cabo.
-It was nice to not worry about taking iPhone photos during the trip because I knew we’d get some great family shots!
+I’m really glad that I did because they were all smiles as we explored the cute streets of San Jose del Cabo.
+It was nice not to worry about taking iPhone photos during the trip because I knew we’d get some great family shots!

 Plus, you can get $25 off your first shoot if you book HERE.